Posted May 19, 2021 in Cycling by eriksbikeshop

 While electric bikes are becoming lighter, most still weigh upwards of 60 pounds.
 This can pose a problem when you are shopping for a car rack.
 Many racks are simply not designed to handle that much weight.

 Trunk racks, for instance, typically have a 35 pound per bike weight limit and mast-style hitch racks have around a 40 pound per bike weight limit.
 Many tray style hitch racks, however, feature a “high load capacity” which means they are designed to carry heavier bikes, like an ebike.
-The Thule Easyfold XT 2-Bike Hitch Rack (shown above) is an example of this kind of rack.

 But even with a “high load capacity” rack, it’s a good idea to still check the per bike capacity and the total capacity to ensure the rack can carry the bikes you intent to transport with it.